 Certificate updates/rotation best practices

 Consideration of impact of switching certificates and other certificate management impacts while there is in flight calls should be considered.
-CRL or OSCP techniques should be considered.
+Standard CRL techniques should be considered the initial preferred way of signaling the expiry of a certificate.
+OCSP techniques could be considered in the future.

 Evolution of STI certificates